 Check it out here and let me know your thoughts!

 With so much fear and uncertainty around us, it’s important to remain calm and keep busy.
-Sometimes this is easier said than done, but with these incredible virtual tours, your mind will be occupied (and maybe even tricked) for hours.
+Sometimes this is easier said than done, but with these incredible virtual tours, your mind will be occupied (and maybe even tricked) for a few hours.
 At least until we can all get back out there and travel.

 Stay safe and healthy, loves!
 But most importantly – STAY HOME!